It's very simple and completely risk free to you:

 The QC stands for "quarter century" since 25 years is the minimum lifespan of the exterior materials exposed to the british weather as advised by the manufacturers.

-We are the only supplier in the U.K. of truly zero maintenance garden studios.
-(We use steel, upvc, glass and epdm - no timber!)
+We are the No 1 supplier in the U.K. of truly zero maintenance garden studios for purchase and rental.
+(We use steel, upvc, glass and epdm - no external timber!)

 All timber garden rooms require looking after - even the most expensive cedar clad designs.

-If you are looking at a timber studio as an option I'd recommend visiting an existing customers garden room since showroom timber studios will constantly be maintained and may even be indoors so you won't see the inevitable weathering.
-I discuss this here, and a QUICK STORY here.
+If you are looking at a timber studio as an option please make sure you visit an old studio so you can see how it "wears" (not very well.)
+I'd recommend visiting an existing customers garden room since showroom timber studios will constantly be maintained and will look fantastic.
+They may even be indoors so you won't see the inevitable weathering.

 With your QC studio you have more time to enjoy your garden studio, garden office or garden annexe.

-You can see the new "Basic" version of the QC6 - the new QCB garden studio which I discuss on 6 pages if you click here.
+You can see the new QCB garden studio which I discuss on 6 pages if you click here.

 The height of all the QC garden studios is 2500mm.
-This normally means no planning is required – even if you have the flyover roof, planning won’t normally be required as this falls within "permitted development" for garden studios and garden offices.
+This means no planning is required in most cases – even if you have the flyover roof, planning won’t normally be required as this falls within "permitted development" for garden studios and garden offices.

 No - the price does not include connection of the mains electric to your Garden Studio/Office/Annexe.